Cook Lithuanian Stuffed Cabbage

 - Kucharek seasoning to taste (a seasoning made from various spices and dried vegetables)

-There several ways you can vary the given recipe.
+There several ways you can vary this recipe.
+Follow the recipe, but add your own flavors or touches.

 - Remember the cabbage lining.
-Do not neglect to put a good layer of chopped cabbage at the bottom of the casserole where you will be cooking the cabbage rolls.
-This will prevent them from getting burned during the long cooking process.
+Do not neglect to put a good layer of chopped cabbage at the bottom of the casserole you will be cooking the cabbage rolls in.
+This will prevent them from burning during the long cooking process.

 - Cabbage rolls keep well.
 You can keep them in the refrigerator for two days or freeze them for a week.